Allegations of racism at SPVM: Montreal civil rights groups call for public inquiry

 Hoodstock, the Saint-Michel Legal Clinic, the League for Rights and Freedoms, and the Canadian Civil Liberties Association sent a letter to Premier Christine Fréchette on Thursday to convey their request.

-The letter was sent about a week after the SPVM announced, last Friday evening, that it had disbanded a team from Precinct 39 in Montréal-Nord due to serious allegations of racist behavior.
+The letter was sent about a week after the SPVM announced, last Friday evening, that it had disbanded a team from Station 39 in Montréal-Nord due to serious allegations of racist behavior.

 According to the four signatory organizations, “recent events, as well as testimonies, studies, and court rulings in recent years, demonstrate the importance of a frank and in-depth reflection on ways to combat discriminatory practices within the SPVM.”